nyu-pl-fa22/hw01-sol/solution.md

 B.

 The grammar is ambiguous.
 So there is more than one possible derivation and parse tree.
-Here is one possibility (with epsilon leaves omitted):
+The solutions differ in how the word is split into subwords that have exactly one more `b` than `a`.
+Here is a parse tree based on the split `bba b` (with epsilon leaves omitted):
 ```
                   S
                  / \